PoW vs PoS: Introduction

 PoW vs PoS: Verdict – Markovate’s Take

-Cryptocurrencies employ proof of work and proof of stake blockchain, two distinct techniques, to agree on what new blocks should be added to their blockchains.
+Cryptocurrencies use proof of work and proof of stake to decide which new blocks to add to their blockchains.
 Each one addresses the fundamental issue of transaction verification without the aid of a centralized authority.

 Proof of stake achieves consensus by asking participants to stake bitcoin behind the new block they wish to be added to a cryptocurrency’s blockchain.
 On the other hand, proof of work creates consensus by asking users to use computational resources, including electricity, to create a new valid block.

 Proof of work has the benefit of making network attacks on cryptocurrencies more expensive, but it has a rising environmental cost.
-Proof of stake doesn’t require the same energy as proof of work, but it has yet to be shown as secure and stable.
+Proof of stake uses less energy than proof of work, but it has not yet proven to be secure and stable.

 PoW vs PoS: FAQs